 Find a "Which One Doesn't Belong" example or create four figures, diagrams, graphs, or expressions that align with the current content you are teaching.

 There are many free examples on the internet if you search "Which One Doesn't Belong?"

 Decide how you will introduce this routine to students.
 Consider modeling this for students and providing opportunities to practice in low-stakes way.

 Now that you have reviewed the activity and routine or created one, it is time to implement it with students.

-Model for students by showing them how you would determine which item might not belong in a group of four.
+Model for your students by showing them how you would determine which item might not belong in a group of four.

 Show the students four figures, diagrams, graphs, or expressions and ask the students to respond verbally or in writing to the question, "Which one doesn't belong?"